-- This exhibit allows youth to express creativity while developing writing skills.
-Examples include a story, autobiography, biography, essay, journal entry, poetry, children's story, and more.
-Writing must be authored by the 4-H member and can be fiction or non-fiction. - Exhibits are to be displayed in a notebook or binder appropriately labeled on the front with the title, 4-H member's name, grade in school, club and county.
+$\hfill\square$ This exhibit allows youth to express creativity while developing writing skills.
+Examples include a story, autobiography, biography, essay, journal entry, poetry, children's story, skit or play, fiction in verse, alternative history, song lyrics, movie script, creative nonfiction and more.
+Writing must be authored by the 4-H member and can be fiction or non-fiction.

+\Box Exhibits are to be displayed in a notebook or binder appropriately labeled on the front with the title, 4-H member's name, grade in school, club and county.
 The notebook or binder is to include a title page and authored work.
-A bibliography giving credit to sources is to be included with any research article. - Work can be handwritten or typewritten. - Illustrations or photos may be included to enhance the writing. - Writing should not include excessive blood, gore, violence or sexual themes and must be appropriate for all ages to read.
+A While most creative writing exhibits will not require research, a bibliography giving credit to sources is to be included with any research article.

+□ Work can be handwritten or typewritten.

+□ Illustrations or photos may be included to enhance the writing.

+\Box Writing should not include excessive blood, gore, violence or sexual themes and must be appropriate for all ages to read.

-Creative Writing Exhibit Class Guidelines: Beginner (grades 3-5 suggested)
+Creative Writing Exhibit Class Guidelines: